-Wanderlust (video 2011, 30 mins) is a chronological log of video observations recorded over a year during walks in London.
-There is no narrative, no panning, there are no special effects.
-The camera remains fixed on a tripod and operates like CCTV, always recording without permission.
-Each video clip is a ten second fragment of life as this unfolds in front of the camera.
+Wanderlust (video 2011/5, 30 mins) is a chronological log of video observations recorded over a year in 2010 during walks in London.
+The camera operates like CCTV, always recording without permission.
+Each video clip is a fragment of life as it unfolds in front of the camera.

 “Every surface ripples with tragicomic potential.
 A gangly guard in oversized red cape stomps around in front of Whitehall; a sex doll is impaled on some vicious spikes; a hand written sign tells us mordantly: ‘Fluffy cat found dead’.
 Wanderlust’s mood depends on the timely distribution of elements, from the sublime (an urban fox sleeping in a garden) to the ridiculous (a trumpet player whose only visible presence is a flared horn peaking out from behind a wall).
 This is humour in the minor key, muddled with signifiers of sexual desire and daily tragedy.”

 As part of the Marginal Arts Festival in Roanoke, Virginia, USA, photographer Christine Carr recorded a local version of Wanderlust in 2012, following the same structure and approach. www.christinecarr.com

 Wanderlust was shown17 October 2013 (Bakker and Carr) at the Meantime in Cheltenham Spa; 7 July 2012, London Independent Photography, London; Marginal Arts Festival, Roanoke, Virginia, USA, 21 February 2012; Meantime Multiplex 2011, Cheltenham Spa, 6-25 November 2011 and Crouch End Open Studios 7/8 May 2011.